Fatsia japonica, False Aralia: Planting, Growing, and Care.

 2. Sow them in small pots and cover with a thin layer of vermiculite.

-3. Place your buckets at a temperature of around 15 to 20°C. Germination usually occurs within the next 15 days.
+3. Place your buckets at a temperature of around 15 to 20 °C. Germination usually occurs within the next 15 days.

-4. When the young plants have developed 2 true leaves, transplant them into individual pots and keep them under cover.
+4. When the plants have developed 2 true leaves, transplant them into individual pots and keep them under cover.

 Fatsia japonica seeds, false aralia